Alex Richards (journalist)

 Alex Richards is an American journalist, who with Marshall Allen, won the 2011 Goldsmith Prize for Investigative Reporting.
+He is a professor of Magazine, News and Digital Journalism at the S.I.
+Newhouse School of Public Communications at Syracuse University.

 Life

 He was a reporter for the Las Vegas Sun.

-The "Do No Harm" project was based on data mining, and analysing hospital records turned over to the State of Nevada.
+The "Do No Harm" project was based on data mining, and analyzing hospital records turned over to the State of Nevada.

 He is a reporter for The Chronicle of Higher Education.